-How to reach here: From downtown Egersund, a few hundred meters in the direction of Sokndal.
-Here you will find the sign that leads you up to a large car park and out into the countryside in this special but beautiful area.
+How to get here: From the centre, drive a few hundred meters in the direction of Sokndal.
+Follow the sign to Vannbassengan that leads you up to a large parking area.
 The area is well-suited for wheelchair users.
 Handicap accessible parking.
 Year-round leash requirement for dogs.

-You can choose from two ways to get to Trollpikken:
+We suggest two ways to get to Trollpikken:

 Auglend is a rich outdoor recreation area located on the southern tip of Søre Eigerøya.
 In 1995 it was voted the outdoor recreation area of the year in Norway.
 In the past, this was a typical coastal farm where fishing and farming went hand in hand – a so-called combination farm.
 The cultivated areas have cozy and idyllic grassy meadows surrounded by lush deciduous forest belts.
 The uncultivated land stands in stark contrast with gray rocks and outcrops, which are woven together with barren heather and grassland.
 Naked weathered rocky beaches form the border zone towards the sea.
 The boathouse environment in Vandringhavn is itself the heart of the area.
 Auglend is a great hiking area suitable for the whole family.
 Good parking, nature and cultural information, toilet, marked trail, etc. Year-round requirement to use leashes for dogs.
 Follow highway Rv.
 502, and turn left after Eigerøy bridge.
 Drive straight ahead to the end.

-The old Jæren train
+The old Jæren line

 This is a walking area with diverse experiences in a distinctive rocky coast with adjoining heathlands and cultivated pastures.
 Stapnes Fort from World War II is located in the area and consists of bunkers and cannon emplacements.
 Stapnes Fort was one of the first coastal forts that the Germans built in Norway and was one of the few actively used in battle against the Allied forces.